Research Abstract Guidelines

 All tables, figures and graphs should be referred to in the text of your poster.

-Above is a sample arrangement for a poster display.
 The foam core area is 32" x 40".
-You will attach (by push pins) each mounted section of your poster on this foam core.
+You will attach (by push pins) your poster on this foam core.
 Prepare a title board for the top section of your poster listing title and authors.
 The lettering for this section should be no less than one inch high.

 All illustrations/text should be made up beforehand.
 Bear in mind that your illustrations/text must be read from distances of approximately five feet or more.
 Charts, drawings and illustrations should be similar to those you would use for making slides.
-Mount each section of your poster on matte board in a contrasting color.
 All text should be typed in boldface and enlarged (use approximately an 18 point font).
 Keep illustrative material simple.

 Posters should be prepared using laser-printer quality text, diagrams and charts.
 (Charts, drawings, and illustrations should be similar to those used for making slides.
 Keep illustrative material simple.)
 Text should be no smaller than 18-point font, and should be able to be read from a distance of five to ten feet.
 Be clear and concise.